opentripmodel/documentation/docs/Examples/examples.md

 ---
-title: Example Messages
+title: Trips
-sidebar_position: 6
 ---

-Example OTM5 messages
+Monitoring Trips
 =====================

-This page contains a few examples to help you on your way to create common OTM5 messages.

 ## Trips

-Note that these examples are based on the [monitoring trip profile](Fundamentals/OTM_Profiles/profiles_examples/monitoring_trips)
+Note that these examples are based on the [monitoring trip profile](Fundamentals/OTM_Profiles/profiles_examples/monitoring_trips).

 ### A (planned) trip